-Dawson Casting: The series starts out by doing this; for example, Lady Sybil is 16 at the time the show begins, but played by the 21-year-old Jessica Brown Findlay.
+Dawson Casting: The series starts out by doing this; for example, Lady Sybil is 17 at the time the show begins, but played by the 21-year-old Jessica Brown Findlay.
 Since the show's time progresses considerably faster than real time, this doesn't last; by the end of season 2, Sybil has actually passed Findlay's real age.
 Maggie Smith likes to joke that she imagines Violet was somewhere around 110 by the time the show ended.

 Dueling Shows: With the revival of Upstairs Downstairs (notably, the announcement that Shirley MacLaine had been cast as Cora's mother was deliberately timed to upstage the press launch for Upstairs' second series).
-Downton came out the clear winner as an international mega-hit with three series completed and a fourth underway, while Upstairs was cancelled after its second series.
+Downton came out the clear winner as an international mega-hit for all six series, while Upstairs was cancelled after its second series.

 Fake American: Gary Carr is English — and unfortunately his rather stage-school attempt at a generic American accent makes this obvious.

 Irony as She Is Cast: A slight variant: Rose Leslie, who played the housemaid Gwen who dreams of being a secretary, is possibly the single most aristocratic member of the cast, being the daughter of the chieftain of Clan Leslie of Aberdeenshire and the descendant of earls and Lords of Parliament—and of Charles II (through one of his many illegitimate children)—in other words, ancestry-wise, she has more in common with Lady Rose (another child of Scottish aristocrats) than with Gwen.
 Her full name is Rose Eleanor Arbuthnot-Leslie.
 She was literally raised in a castle, and her parents own another one.
 (It's especially stark when you consider that Michelle Dockery, who plays Lady Mary, is the daughter an Irish van driver-turned-surveyor and the great-granddaughter of, er, a housemaid.)